 very at all involved in politics.
 I am not particularly interested in politics and I never read articles or newspapers by choice.
 My politically aware blogger friend Anna from THE DAILY ANNAGRAM tells me I MUST start being interested in politics because politics is totes important.
 Maybe this is the universe sending a sign to me that she’s absolutely right.
 I purposefully bowed out of the recent election debate and made no comment on social media.
 I politically opted out fully.
 I didn’t even vote, LEGASP!
 But I will NOT be opting out of this chance to have my views heard as part of an important campaign.
 I can’t say anymore about it at this stage…confidentiality and all that jazz.

 The reason I take no interest in politics generally I guess is I feel I have no personal influence over it, therefore why bother.
 (Before you think the obvious, I know voting in elections and refendums is showing influence, to an extent, but when all my area of Blighty votes blue in huge swathes, what use will any alternate vote I make actually have on end outcomes?)
-That’s my view, so I didn’t vote, but that is in the past now and by the 9th June I’d moved on.
+That’s my view, so I didn’t vote, but that is in the past now and by the 9th June I’d already moved on lol.

 This opportunity is completely different to me though.
 I feel so proud that I was asked to be there in the first place.
 I didn’t ask for this.
 It was offered to me on a platter, and I feel so hugely grateful as I know there are so many people who would wish to be doing this in my place.
 I want to make sure I don’t waste this opportunity, because it’s really important.

 The cynics will predict in advance that the visit to Westminster will be a waste of time and it’s all a bollocksy show for the media so the politicians are seen to be listening to real people with mental health living on da streets but actually have no intention of adapting their policies.
-I do get why people might think that, and the only reason I typed that thought in this blog is I’d already fleetingly had it myself, so I get it, but I personally am choosing to remain optimistic that good and beneficial outcomes WILL come from it.
+I do get why people might think that, and the only reason I typed that thought in this blog is I’d already fleetingly had it myself blushesso I get it, but I personally am choosing to remain optimistic that good and beneficial outcomes WILL come from it.
 That’s my plan and my goal and my aim.

 Getting the itinerary on the day was so exciting.
 It all sounds very London-ish and political and proper and important.
 I said I’d be happy to schmooze with the parliamentarians and the press which is quite bonkers but LUSH.